opentok/opentok-network-test/README.md

 * Why are the Network Stats API results inconsistent?

   The WebRTC requires some time to stabilize the quality of the call for the specific connection.
-If you will allow the pre-call test to run longer, you should receive more consistent results.
+If you will allow the network test to run longer, you should receive more consistent results.
 Also, please, make sure that you're using routed OpenTok session instead of a relayed on.
 For more information, see [The OpenTok Media Router and media modes](https://tokbox.com/developer/guides/create-session/#media-mode)